ribeiroeder/jquery-feed-instagram-graph/README.md

 <div id="instagram-feed1" class="instagram_feed"></div>
 ```
 <h2>Customization and style</h2>
-Optional compatible CSS style is included in the files.
-Edit as needed.
+<p>Optional compatible CSS style is included in the files.</p>
+<p>The size was configured to display 6 columns of photos, edit as needed.</p>

 <h2>Notes</h2>
 <p>- The new instagram API still has several limitations.</p>